-- Actions undertaken on the browser window (opening, closing, resizing) - Actions undertaken in the browser client area (key pressed, scrolling, mouse movements)
+- § Actions undertaken on the browser window (open, close, resize) - § Actions undertaken in the browser client area (key pressed, scrolling, mouse movements)

 The event data is gathered on the browser and sent to the server at regular intervals.
-It is worth noting that the event capturing does not prevent other scripts present in the page to run properly.
+It is worth noting that the event capture does not prevent other scripts present in the page to run properly.